surkovich/allm-challenge/readme.md

 - Overall projects structure is split to follow hexagonal architecture and dependency inversion:
     - There are no any dependency on implementation between logical layers, which looses coupling of layers
-    - net.allm.challenge.controller.api package should be moved to a separate artifact and shared with other teams (frontend, teams which have integrations with us, partners)
+    - net.allm.challenge.controller.api package should be moved to a separate artifact and shared with other teams (frontend, teams which have integrations with us, partners, etc.)
     - Internal structure can be also split to separate modules -
       - net.allm.challenge.service.api - core/domain module.
 All  others can have a dependency on it
       - net.allm.challenge.service.impl - service implementation